jojusimz/GEMINI/README.md

    * Outputs E and H fields with point , line and plane output options.

-        * Output file format: .txt/ .csv files
+        * Output file format: .txt or .csv files

    * Sequential/Parallel (OpenMP) implementation options

-   * Source code is compilable on Linux and Windows using MSY.
+   * Source code is compilable on Linux or Windows using MSY.
 See setUP instructions section.

    * Excitation options: